 - ADAPTIVE FREQUENCY RESPONSE reduces background noise for clearer conversation and hearing of commands

-- DURABLE RECESSED MICROPHONES prevent damage and reduce wind noise
+- DURABLE RECESSED MICROPHONES help to prevent damage and reduce wind noise

 The system automatically reduces loud noises above the 85dB mark.
 They use the same quick-reaction as the Peltor 500 system that won our choice for the best premium model in this review.
 Featuring a noise reduction rating of 22dB, this system is on the lower side, but it offers your kids effective protection against gunshot noise.